ppetrovtv/pine_script_docs/source/Context_Switching_the_security_Function.rst

 The resolution (the second argument of the ``security`` function ) is also set as a string.
 Any intraday resolution is set by specifying a number of minutes.
-The lowest resolution is 'minute' which is set by the literal “1”.
-It's possible to request any number of minutes: “5”, “10”, “21”, etc. 'Hourly' resolution is also set by minutes.
+The lowest resolution is 'minute' which is set by the literal "1".
+It's possible to request any number of minutes: "5", "10", "21", etc. 'Hourly' resolution is also set by minutes.
 For example, the following lines signify an hour, two hours and four hours respectively:
-“60”, “120”, “240”.
-A resolution with a value of 1 day is set by the symbols “D” or “1D”.
-It's possible to request any number of days: “2D”, “3D”, etc. Weekly and monthly resolutions are set in a similar way: “W”, “1W”, “2W”, …, “M”, “1M”, “2M”.
-“M” and “1M” are sorts of one month resolution value.
-“W” and “1W” are the same weekly resolution value.
+"60", "120", "240".
+A resolution with a value of 1 day is set by the symbols "D" or "1D".
+It's possible to request any number of days: "2D", "3D", etc. Weekly and monthly resolutions are set in a similar way: "W", "1W", "2W", …, "M", "1M", "2M".
+"M" and "1M" are sorts of one month resolution value.
+"W" and "1W" are the same weekly resolution value.
 The third parameter of the security function can be any arithmetic expression or a function call, which will be calculated in chosen series context.